Student-Author: Gagandeep Singh (India)

 at Emotional Management of International Business Complexity course 1 – Spring 2022

-Finland is a country known for its well-designed educational system and best universities in the world.
+Finland is a country known for its well-designed educational system and the best universities in the world.
 Historically Finland is known for its academic excellence with its education system rooted back in the 16th century.
 Students from all over the world reached Finland with high hopes to experience and enjoy its best education system.
 There are a number of factors that play a role in selecting Finland as an education destination.
 Quality education, Universities’ reputation, and political and economic stability are the main factors.
 Everything looks good but the story has turned, despite being a world-class education system students face a number of challenges after reaching Finland which affects their emotions.
-Being an international student almost every student face challenges but things are more difficult for non-EU students.
+Being an international student almost every student faces challenges but things are more difficult for non-EU students.
 Education in the land of happiness is a ‘‘Journey of emotions’’.
 Starting from happiness students face Fear, Anger, Sadness, Surprise, and Disgust emotions throughout their stay in Finland.

 Happiness is the first emotion that students experience.
 Selection to a world-class university and the happiest country in the world definitely an enjoyable moment for students from all over the world but traveling to a new country, and new community brings a sense of fear also.
 But the nice people of Finland, and the lovely environment helps to reduce fear emotion.

 Renting an Apartment- Finnish system provides an option to rent an apartment from the home country.
-But there is a long queue of applicants and the process take about four months in some cases which leaves a sad emotion for applicants.
+But there is a long queue of applicants and the process takes about four months in some cases which leaves a sad emotion for applicants.

 Registration at the population department (DVV)- After reaching Finland registration at the population office is the first thing every student needs to do.
 Here comes the surprise emotion.
 The most advanced nation which relies on technology for almost all the daily work takes almost 2 months to register a new student in their population database.
 In Finland, all services like banking, health insurance, student facilities, transportation card, and postpaid mobile services only came into effect if someone is registered with the population office.
 Without registration, new immigrants feel like a person without any identity.
 It is a surprising thing, even a developing country like India does not take such a long time.
 Everyone needs to take an appointment for registration and even these appointments are not available for one month after the appointment process takes almost two months for final registration.
 It is really a surprising moment for a person coming from a developing country.